 Make sure to also check Harbour Christmas Market, located in front of the Chocolate Museum – how convenient!

-Stuttgart holds some of the best Christmas markets in Europe – not to mention among the largest ones, with more than 290 stalls.
+Stuttgart holds some of the largest Christmas markets in Europe, with more than 290 stalls.
 Street performances, live show, food of the likes of roasted chestnuts, gingerbread, anise cookies and even toffee apples can all be found at the main market, which is located around the Old Palace in Schiller Square.

 For people wanting a beautiful, wintery Christmas market experience there is one place that it will be fulfilled and that is in Krakow, Poland.
 Christmas in Krakow is a beautiful time and many people flock to the Old Town Square to get their Christmas fill.
 The city is home to one of the best Christmas markets in Europe.